Project Noah

 What is Project Noah?

-Project Noah is a tool that nature lovers can use to explore and document wildlife and a technology platform research groups can use to harness the power of citizen scientists everywhere.
+Project Noah is a fun way to explore and document wildlife.
+The technology platform and community we’ve built also provide a powerful way for research groups to collect important ecological data.
 The purpose of the project is to mobilize and inspire a new generation of nature lovers.
-It began as an experiment to see if we could build an app for people to share their nature sightings and has evolved into a powerful global movement for both amateurs and experts.
+It began as an experiment to see if we could build an app for people to share their nature encounters and has evolved into a powerful global movement for both amateurs and experts.
 The name “Noah” is an acronym that stands for networked organisms and habitats.

 How do I start?

-You can start by signing in with any of your existing online accounts including Google, Facebook, Twitter, Yahoo!, Windows Live and Aol.
+To sign in, at the moment, you do need an existing Facebook or Google account.
 If you don't have one of these accounts, we invite you to sign up for one to quickly join the project.
 Once you've logged in for the first time you'll be presented with your "My Noah" dashboard.
-Here you can upload, manage and view your spottings and browse spottings submitted by the community in real-time.
-If you have an iPhone or Android smartphone, we have mobile applications available to help you connect to Project Noah on the go.
+Here you can upload, manage and view your spottings and browse spottings submitted by the community.

 Why do I have to use an existing account to join Project Noah?

-At Project Noah we value your privacy and your sensitive personal account information and that’s why we rely on trusted services like Google, Yahoo!, and Microsoft to validate and authenticate your accounts.
+At Project Noah we value your privacy and your sensitive personal account information and that’s why we rely on trusted services like Google and Facebook to authenticate your accounts.
 We do not store your passwords.
 In fact, we don’t even get to see them.
 We feel this is the safest and most secure way of handling your personal account information and that is why we require you to have an existing account in order to join.

 Why should I fill out my profile page?

 Your profile page is what everyone sees when they want to learn more about you.
 We encourage you to fill out your profile page so people know where you’re from, what you’re interested in, and what your background is.
 Your profile page is also a great place to promote your website or blog.
 If you want people to be able to contact you, you can add an email address as well.
-Our community is really the heart of Project Noah and by filling out your profile page you become more than just a photo submitter.
+Our community is really the heart of Project Noah and by filling out your profile page you allow others to get to know a little bit about you.

 Documenting wildlife